LHHegland/python_examples/README.md

 ## **Usage**

-Use VSCode, Markdown, Python, Git, and GitHub tools and code examples as you do the following:
+Use VSCode, Markdown, Python, Git, and GitHub tools plus provided code examples as you do the following:

-1. Use VSCode to create a Python module hello_world
+1. Use VSCode to create a [Python module hello_world](https://code.visualstudio.com/docs/python/python-tutorial)
 1. Use VSCode to create a Python module (e.g. user_greeting) that asks for the users full name (e.g. Pat Smith) and returns the message "Hi, {first_name}!"
 (E.g. "Hi, Pat!").
+See [input and output functions](https://docs.python.org/3/tutorial/inputoutput.html).
+Feel free to explore the [online tutorials from DataCamp](https://www.learnpython.org/) to help you.
 1. Create a Python module (e.g. logging_display) that uses the [logging library](https://docs.python.org/3/library/logging.html) to display logging messages (e.g. info, debug, warning, error, critical) to the user's screen (e.g. stderr).
 1. Create a Python module (e.g. logging_file) that uses the [logging library](https://docs.python.org/3/library/logging.html) to record logging messages (e.g. info, debug, warning, error, critical) in a specific file (e.g. my.log).
 1. Create a single Python module (e.g. logging_both) that uses the [logging library](https://docs.python.org/3/library/logging.html) to either display or store logging messages depending on the command line options or function parameters provided by the user; combining the functionality of logging_display and logging_file.